Salvador Abascal

-Salvador Abascal Infante (May 18, 1910 - March 30, 2000) was a Mexican politician and leading exponent of Mexican synarchism.
-For a time the leader of the National Synarchist Union (UNS), Abascal represented the orthodox Catholic tendency within the movement.
+Salvador Abascal Infante (18 May 1910 – 30 March 2000) was a Mexican politician and leading exponent of Mexican synarchism.
+For a time, he was the leader of the National Synarchist Union (UNS).
+Abascal represented the orthodox Catholic tendency within the movement.

 Background

 Born in Morelia into a landowning family, Abascal was the fourth of eleven children.
 Partly educated at a seminary, Abascal was sympathetic to the Cristeros from an early age.
 Indeed, his father was a member of the Popular Union, the Cristero party.
 As a result of these sympathies Abascal passed through a variety of Roman Catholic counterrevolutionary organisations during the 1930s.

 He would complete his education at the Universidad Michoacana de San Nicolás de Hidalgo where he graduated with a law degree in 1931, subsequently serving as a judge in Ayutla.
 He was dismissed as a judge in 1933 after falling foul of local bosses when he made judgements in favour of claimants to land.